softspring/symfonic-docs/getting-started/install-new-symfony-project.md

 ## Create a new symfony project

 SfsBuilder is a Symfony project, so first of all we need to create a new Symfony project.
-You can create a new Symfony project using the Symfony CLI or Composer as shown in the official [Symfony documentation](https://symfony.com/doc/current/setup.html).
+You can create a new Symfony project using the Symfony CLI or Composer as shown in the official <a href="https://symfony.com/doc/current/setup.html">Symfony documentation</a>.

 Let's create a new Symfony project using the Symfony CLI: